 It is interesting to consider how one might approach this piece without the title.
 If a reader applied these same lines to the human condition, how might they be interpreted.

-In the third stanza the speaker uses the word “blessed” again.
+In the third stanza, the speaker uses the word “blessed” again.
 They know that they are “no longer blessed” because the world doesn’t act like it used to.
 It will not “deepen to dream in.”
 This contrasts with what they knew before.
-The oceans were to them a world which reflected back their own selves.
+The oceans were to them a world that reflected back their own selves.

-In the fourth stanza the speaker begins by saying that the “moon has disappeared”.
-In ways which are familiar for animals in captivity, the dolphins circle and circle.
-They speak on the “well-worn grooves” in the water and of a music that is lost forever.
+In the fourth stanza, the speaker begins by saying that the “moon has disappeared”.
+In ways that are familiar for animals in captivity, the dolphins’ circle and circle.
+They speak on the “well-worn grooves” in the water and of music that is lost forever.
 This is the language of their previous lives.
-It is the pattern of their prior movements and the interactions they use have with the larger ecosystem.
+It is the pattern of their prior movements and the interactions they use to have with the larger ecosystem.